-Alun is the Labour & Co-operative Police & Crime Commissioner for South Wales on since November 2012.
+Alun Michael is the Labour & Co-operative Police & Crime Commissioner for South Wales.
+He has represented Wales on the Co-operative Party NEC through difficult times and is former Chair of the Co-operative Parliamentary Group.

 Listed among: NEC Members